schluppeck/learningMatlab/README.md

-# learningMatlab (``c84nim``)
+# learningMatlab

 ## What's this?

-Materials and exercises from the *Introduction to Matlab Programming (C84NIM UK)* course - part of the MSc Brain Imaging at the University of Nottingham.
+Materials and exercises from the *Introduction to Matlab Programming* course.

 ## Who is it for?
+What are the aims?

-The course materials were developed for the students on the MSc Brain Imaging course at The University of Nottingham.
-The main aims is to help the graduate students to get to grips with the basic ideas of computer programming and, more specifically, the use of Matlab.
-At the same time, the exercises draw on material / requirements from other modules on the course and give us the opportunity for hands-on revision of some important concepts (time series data, linear/non-linear regression, etc.).
+The course materials started out for a graduate course for psychologists and neuroscientists.
+The main aims is to help the students to get to grips with the basic ideas of computer programming and, more specifically, the use of Matlab.
+At the same time, the exercises draw on material / requirements from other courses and may give the opportunity for hands-on revision of some important concepts (time series data, linear/non-linear regression, etc.).
 The syllabus is for a 10 week (10 x 2h) lab class, assuming very little computer experience (or maths) at the start.

 Feel free to use the code.
 I accept donations in the form of freshly roasted coffee beans.

-The structure of the course was designed by us (Dan Shub, now at Walter Read, www.wrnmmc.capmed.mil; and Denis Schluppeck) to have 3 chunks.
+The structure of the course was designed to have 3 chunks.
 Schluppeck has been tinkering with the course more recently.

 1. an introduction to the basic ideas (variables, functions, control flow) - running over **the first 4 weeks**.
 Check out the material in the **aToZ-intro** folder and the associated [readme file here.](aToZ-intro)
 2. a hands-on group project, designing and programming up a simple, but working, behavioural experiment, **6 weeks**.
 A brief overview of this part of the course is in the [in the behaviour section.](behaviour-01)